Nihiss-dev/SpaceTower/README.md

 ## Bugs

-As the game was made in 48h, it's strongly possible that you will have some bugs (feel free to path it ! :) )
+As the game was made in 48h, it's strongly possible that you will have some bugs (feel free to patch it ! :) )